B3a — Assessment Competency

 Conclusion

 Assessment is a skill often assumed to develop rather than being consciously learned and explicitly trained, yet it is a fundamental skill that influences all rehabilitation practice.
 Good communication with the patient and family is an underlying vital skill.
 People have studied the assessment process and identified four habits that, if learned, will improve communication and assessment.
-Further, people have developed at least two observational questionnaires of assessment quality that check on communication and remaining patient-centred rather than being too professional and controlling in the process.
+Further, people have developed at least two observational questionnaires of assessment quality that check on communication and remaining patient-centred rather than being too professional and controlling.
 As with almost all aspects of rehabilitation, the biopsychosocial framework is crucial to a good rehabilitation assessment.

 Scroll to Top